conductiveai/catalyst-unity-sdk/README.md

 - This method to track when the user views a specific screen in your game.
 You can pass new properties.

+## Requirements

+Before we begin, make sure you have the following:

+- Unity 2018 or later installed on your computer
+- Internet connection
+- GitHub account

 ## Installation

 1. In Unity, go to **Window > Package Manager**